How to Edit PDFs in Adobe Illustrator

 If your text is editable, though, you’ll see a line or a text box appear when the text is selected, instead of individual letter shapes.

 In that case, make the text changes you need and then re-save the PDF file.
 Make sure it’s saving as a PDF and not an .AI file when you do this.

 If you need help with getting your project ready for print, PrintingForLess can help!
-Learn more and place your order with PFL here.
+Learn more and place your order with Printing for Less here.